-City-wide revenues decreased by a net of \$3.6 million (17.6%) to \$16.6 million.
+City-wide revenues increased by a net of \$8.2 million (49%) to \$24.9 million.
 The most significant changes are as follows:

-- The most significant decrease in revenues is the \$4.7 million decline in business license tax.
+- The most significant increase in revenues is the \$8.1 million increase in business license tax.
 As a result of the COVID-19 pandemic, the City's largest business, the Gardens Casino, was required to be closed for a period of time during fiscal year 2020-21.
 The City receives a licensing fee based on the casino's revenues, and as a consequence of the shut-down, received a significant reduction in licensing revenues.
-Revenue has been increasing monthly since the casino re-opened in late January 2021, but as of June 2021, the monthly revenue received by the City remains below pre-pandemic levels. - Charges for services decreased by a net of \$0.8 million.
-This decrease is mostly due to prior year higher capital growth fees and building permits from a major project to build a public storage facility within the city.
-In addition, there were lower recreation fees received due to fewer recreation classes and activities being offered during the fiscal year due to the COVID-19 pandemic.
+Revenue has been increasing monthly since the casino re-opened in late January 2021, but as of June 2022, the monthly revenue received by the City still remains slightly below pre-pandemic levels. - Charges for services increased by a net of \$0.5 million.
+This increase is due to higher capital growth fees and building permits from a major project to build a new hotel within the city.
+In addition, there were higher recreation fees received due to more recreation classes and activities being offered during the current fiscal year. - Operating grants and contributions decreased by \$0.9 million mainly as a result of less revenue being received from COVID-recovery grants.